drmarjanovic/msc/users/README.md

 # Users

-A part of microservicese-based infrastracture that provides managing users.
+A part of microservices-based infrastructure that provides managing users.
 Currently, it is in charge for user authenticating and retrieving data for it through `proxy` service.

 ### Specification